 A close examination of major sociological problems such as those related to race, sexuality, the family, poverty, crime, drug usage, and the environment.
 Prerequisite: SS-SO 202 - Principles of Sociology.
-(Offered alternate years)
+(Offered on demand)

 SS-SO 320 Cross Cultural Communications (3)